reas24/PoEHelper/README.md

-# Path of Exile Economy Analysis Tool
+# Path of Exile Economy Analysis Tool(Don't expect it to be updated, don't create pull requests Fork if you want to try and work on it.
+It's quite in complete state.
+I stopped using it myself and decided to share)

 A comprehensive tool for analyzing Path of Exile's economy and identifying profitable opportunities based on real-time market data from poe.ninja.